 - provide services which are necessary for us to conduct our business and research activities, such as providers of archival, data storage (including cloud based data storage providers), auditing, debt collection, banking, insurance, marketing, advertising, delivery, technology, data processing, research, investigation, professional advisory (legal, accounting, financial and business consulting) and security services;

-- are regulatory bodies (including in relation to our electricity licence conditions), government agencies (such as Centrelink), law enforcement bodies, courts and dispute resolution schemes;
+- are regulatory bodies (including in relation to our electricity licence conditions), government departments or government agencies (such as Centrelink), government ministers, law enforcement bodies, courts and dispute resolution schemes;

 - are account holders in respect of a premise that you occupy, if you are not the account holder;

 - are our partners in research, such as educational or public policy institutions and other parties (including the general public but only in an aggregated form that means you are not capable of being personally identified) that may have an interest in the implications or results of our research projects from the point of view of consumers, regulators, public policy decision makers or industry; or